 Published by Lana Bandoim

 Lana has a B.S. degree in Biology and Chemistry and graduated summa cum laude.
-She is a writer, scientist, sports analyst, movie critic, artist, ordained minister and wedding officiant.
-She has extensive wri...
+She is a writer, scientist, social media manager, sports analyst, movie critic, artist, ordained minister and wedding officiant....
 View profile